oniseven/CI3-AdminLTE/README.md

 ### Add Custom Page CSS

+if you have a specific custom css for a page, you can load it by using this method

 ```php
 $this->template->page_css("assets/dist/css/pages/demo.css");
 ```

-You could also set the parameter as an array if you have multiple custom js file for one page
+You could also set the parameter as an array if you have multiple custom css file for one page

 ```php
 $this->template->page_css([